influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

 You can continue to use your existing dashboard/visualization tools with InfluxDB 2.0 via the [1.x read compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/).
 [DBRP mappings](/influxdb/v2.0/reference/api/influxdb-1x/dbrp/) are created as part of the upgrade process to ensure existing users can execute InfluxQL queries with the appropriate permissions.
-Reconfigure your data sources to point to your new InfluxDB 2.0 OSS instance with the appropriate security credentials.

 However, if your dashboard tool is configured using a user with admin permissions, you will need to create a new read-only user with the appropriate database permissions *before* upgrading.